Keyboard shortcuts

 Stability

 Counting sort's stability is not an accident; it is a consequence of scanning the input in reverse during the placement step.
 When we encounter the last occurrence of a value (scanning right to left), we place it at the highest available position for that value.
 The second-to-last occurrence goes one position earlier, and so on.
-This preserves the original relative order among elements with equal keys.
+This preserves the original relative order among elements with equal values.

 Complexity analysis